 Mozambique’s Membership in International Organizations

-Mozambique’s main foreign policy goal is the maintenance of good relations with its neighbors.
-Mozambique belongs to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+Mozambique’s main foreign policy goals are to balance its relations with a variety of international partners and maintain good relations with its neighbors.
+Mozambique is a member of the African Union and the Southern African Development Community (SADC), as well as belongs to a number of the same international organizations as the United States, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+Mozambique will serve its first term as a nonpermanent member of the UN Security Council in 2023-24.

 Mozambique maintains an embassy in the United States at 1525 New Hampshire Avenue, NW, Washington, DC 20036; tel: 202-293-7146; fax: 202-835-0245.